semmelsamu/crusher/docs/database.md

 ```
 ## H2 Console

-The `/h2-console endpoint provides a `web-based interface` to view and manage the in-memory H2 database used in the Crusher application.
+The `/h2-console` endpoint provides a `web-based interface` to view and manage the in-memory H2 database used in the Crusher application.
 Accessible at /h2-console during development.

 Only Users with Role 'ADMIN' can access /h2-console.
-The following specifications in `SecurityConfig` are necessary to use it, they can be deleted when in production:
+The following specifications in `SecurityConfig` are necessary to use it, they must be deleted when in production:
 - .csrf(csrf -> csrf.ignoringRequestMatchers("/h2-console/**"))
 - .headers(headers -> headers.frameOptions(HeadersConfigurer.FrameOptionsConfig::disable))